 |Soil pH||Neutral to alkaline|

-Golden marguerite is a sun-loving perennial, so it does best in a garden location that receives full sun.
-Ideally, locate this plant in a sunny spot that receives at least 6 or more hours of direct sunlight each day.
-The plant may also tolerate part shade conditions, but it is not suited to spots with full shade.
+The golden marguerite is a perennial that does best in full sun.
+Ideally, locate this plant in a spot that receives at least six hours of direct sunlight daily.
+The plant can also tolerate partial shade conditions, but it is not suited for sites with full shade.

-One of the benefits of this plant is that it has proven to be drought-tolerant.
-This makes it a good choice if your garden experiences stretches of dry weather or you are a forgetful waterer.
-However, golden marguerite will thrive and produce the most abundant flora and foliage with regular watering.
-Maintain correct soil moisture by letting the ground around the plant dry out in between watering sessions.
+The golden marguerite is generally drought-tolerant.
+This makes it a good choice if your garden undergoes periods of dry weather.
+Still, the golden marguerite will thrive and produce the most abundant flora and foliage with regular watering.
+Maintain correct soil moisture by ensuring the soil dries between watering sessions.

 Temperature and Humidity

-Hardy in USDA zones 3 to 7, this plant will even display an evergreen nature in climates with a mild winter.
+Temperate climates are best for the golden marguerite.
+Although the plant is drought-resistant, hot and humid temperatures aren't ideal.
+These conditions often lead to a shortened lifespan.
+Hardy in USDA zones 3-7, this plant will even display an evergreen nature in climates with a mild winter.

-These plants tolerate average, or even poor soil conditions, so fertilizer is generally not required.
-In fact, soil that is too rich in nutrients can produce leggy plants that struggle to stand erect.
-For this reason, it’s generally advisable to skip fertilizing golden marguerite plants.
+Fertilizing a golden marguerite is typically unnecessary.
+Soil that is too rich in nutrients can produce leggy plants that struggle to stand upright.
+It's best to avoid fertilizing golden marguerite plants.

 Propagating Golden Marguerite

-To propagate golden marguerite by seed, start by collecting seeds from spent blossoms.
-Start the seeds indoors using grower trays and a soil medium designed for seed germination.
-The seeds will take between 2 weeks and a month to germinate, at which point you can transplant them to a location in your garden if the last frost has occurred.
-Otherwise, continue to cultivate indoors until the danger of frost is past.
+To grow a golden marguerite from seeds, begin by collecting seeds from spent blossoms.
+Start the seeds indoors using growing trays and a soil medium designed for germination.
+The seeds will start to germinate between two to four weeks, at which point you can transplant them to a new location in your garden if the last frost of the season has occurred.
+Otherwise, continue to cultivate indoors until winter is over.